MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - You might want to establish two Microsoft Entra cross-tenant synchronization configurations in the source tenant, one with userType attribute mappings configured to B2B guest, and another with userType attribute mappings configured to B2B member, each with [**Apply this mapping** set to **Always**](cross-tenant-synchronization-configure.md#step-9-review-attribute-mappings).

 - By moving a user from one configuration's scope to the other, you can easily control who will be a B2B guest or a B2B member in the target tenant.
-Using this approach, you may also want to disable [Target Object Actions for Delete](cross-tenant-synchronization-configure.md#step-8-optional-define-who-is-in-scope-for-provisioning-with-scoping-filters).
+Using this approach, you might also want to disable [Target Object Actions for Delete](cross-tenant-synchronization-configure.md#step-8-optional-define-who-is-in-scope-for-provisioning-with-scoping-filters).

 ## Global address list managed in the host tenant